What Documents Are Required for International Shipping?

 Automated Export System Filing

 If you’re exporting goods valued over 2,500 dollars (per item), you need to use the automated export system filing.
-This is an online method of filing required export information, and typically the 3PL provider will handle the filing on the seller’s or shipper’s behalf.
+This is an online method of filing required export information, and typically the 3PL provider will help with the filing on the seller’s or shipper’s behalf.

 To fill out the form, you will need to provide the following: